diodelass/udpe506e/README.md

 on as normal.
 It will be like a single-port port scan, except even less invasive, because most servers will not have anything listening on UDP port 101 (HOSTNAME uses port 101, but I believe this is TCP only), and the packet will simply be rejected without a reply.
-Meanwhile, your computer - the one running this program - will have one of its processor threads tied up for up to 10 septillion years, during which it will also be transmitting a huge amount of data that might very well saturate its network upload bandwidth.
+Meanwhile, your computer - the one running this program - will have one of its processor threads loaded for septillions of years (or until you interrupt it), during which it will also be transmitting a huge amount of data that might very well saturate its network upload bandwidth.
 I suppose you could think of this as a "DoS attack" of sorts, but it's not distributed, and the only victim is yourself.